 |Kids go free in October half term|

 |10:00am||Doors open for sightseeing|

 |4:00pm||Last entry for sightseeing|

-While people cannot experience St Paul’s Cathedral in person, we are seeking opportunities to deliver its mission in different ways, through digital media and online content.
+While many people are still not able to experience St Paul’s Cathedral in person, we are seeking opportunities to deliver its mission in different ways, through digital media and online content.
 Whether you live near to the Cathedral, or on the other side of the world, or whether you are a regular service goer or planning on a first visit one day, we are all one community together.

 Here are a few ways you can engage with St Paul’s online:

 Gaze up at our spectacular Dome (but without the neck ache) through Google Arts and Culture.
 Get close up to the arts and crafts around the Cathedral and zoom into and examine our Quire mosaics with exquisite detail.
 You’ll even get to explore the model room, including Wren’s original designs for the Cathedral, which is not often open to the public.